Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 Accommodation Day 8

-Middle ($61 – 180) – My first middle-priced suggestion is The Barn at Killin B&B. The staff awaits you with free breakfast, free WiFi and even a spa pool.
+Middle ($61 – $180 NZD) – My first middle-priced suggestion is The Barn at Killin B&B. The staff will offer you a free breakfast, free WiFi and even a spa pool.
 A second option could be Gladstone Cottage.
 Also located in Twizel, this place is perfect for a group of 4 because you can rent the entire place!

-Budget (up to $61) – Two good budget stays in Twizel are High Country Lodge, Motels & Backpackers (which offers free on-site parking, shared kitchen and a nice communal terrace) and Twizel Holiday Park (very close to the city center and they also offer 100MB of free WIFi per day).
+Budget (up to $61 NZD) – Two good budget stays in Twizel are High Country Lodge, Motels & Backpackers (which offers free on-site parking, a shared kitchen and a nice communal terrace) and Twizel Holiday Park (very close to the city center and they also offer 100MB of free WIFi per day).

 Day 9 – Mount Cook